In Memoriam - Genealogists of Note

 Mary Meyer was among the founders of the Central New York Genealogical Society, the Maryland Genealogical Society, the Anne Arundel Genealogical Society, and the Ann Arundel County Historical Society, and was founder of the Maryland Genealogical Council.
 She held various offices in each organization.
 She also was a noted author/compiler of numerous genealogical books including Genealogical Research in Maryland: A Guide.
 She was probably best known as Editor of Who's Who in Genealogy & Heraldry and as co-editor with P. William Filby of Passenger & Immigration Lists Index.
 She also was well known as the compiler/editor through 11 editions of Meyer's Directory of Genealogical Societies in the USA & Canada.

-George Ely Russell was prominent not only in the Maryland genealogical community, but also nationally.
+George Ely Russell, FASG, was prominent not only in the Maryland genealogical community, but also nationally.
 He was an elected fellow of the American Society of Genealogists and served as editor of the National Genealogical Quarterly

 from 1971 to 1986.
 He also served as a contributing editor to The American Genealogist